 - A description/justification of why the funding is needed.

-- AIS will review the course request with the following considerations:
+- The USU Online office will review the course request with the following considerations:

 - The course has been approved by the department head for online development and delivery.

 - The course is not currently offered online.